thumbor/thumbor/docs/plugins.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `Riak <http://basho.com/riak/>`__ is a distributed document oriented
-database implementing the consistent hashing algorythm from the Dynanmo
+database implementing the consistent hashing algorithm from the Dynanmo
 publication by Amazon.

 This module provide support for Riak as a large auto replicant key/value